 Our next touring took us to the Buffalo Trace Distillery given that Kentucky is the place for Kentucky Straight Bourbon Whiskey and is one of many distilleries along the Whiskey Trail but is one of only four distilleries that were allowed to continue to operate during the Prohibition for medicinal purposes.
 The population in Kentucky at that time was 600,000 and more than 750,000 prescriptions were filled per year during the prohibition, hmm!!

-The Building behind Lin is where the barrels of bourbon whiskey are aged anywhere from four to 25 years
+The Building behind Lin is where the barrels of bourbon whiskey are aged anywhere from four to 25 years and up to 160% proof. |

 So that's all our touring in and around Frankfort, Kentucky.
 We so enjoyed ourselves and now it is time to move on to Indianapolis, Indiana.
 Will continue our blog then.